Recoskie/JDasm/docs/Machine.md

 <br />

-The next 4 bytes is added to the address.
-This is called a 32 bit displacement also called a dword displacement.
+The next 4 bytes are added to the address.
+This is called a 32-bit displacement, also called a dword displacement.

 <br />